How to control a load with a digital circuit like Arduino? A transistor relay circuit may be answered for you.

 A general Relay is a mechanical switch.
 Its contact is closed when a current flows through a coil.

 On the circuit diagram below is a simple basic circuit.
 You will understand the working of a relay.

-A smaller voltage (V1) is maximum voltage that the coil can get it.
+A smaller voltage (V1) is the maximum voltage that the coil can get it.
 There is a lower-current I1 flow through R-resistor.
 It limits current to a safe level for the coil.

 Thus, when the current flows through the coil.
 Then, a magnetic field occurs.
-It makes the contact of relay connects together as a switch is closed.
+It makes the contact of relay connect together as a switch is closed.
 To connect the voltage-V2 provides a high current (I2) to Load as we need.

 Sometimes you may use the relay with a digital circuit.
 Using the output pulse from a microcontroller or digital gate ICs.
 To control relay to works.